 Make sure your entire application is cohesive by having a discussion with your references ahead of time.
 Show them your application (think of it as a portfolio) so they can get a feel for the tone and message you’re trying to convey, as well as your education and career goals.
 Talk about what kinds of anecdotes and examples they may plan to include in their letter, and don’t be afraid to respectfully offer input if you have ideas that could strengthen your overall application.

 It may be useful to get references from sources in differing paths of life.
 For example, a student applying to an online MBA program may seek a reference from an undergraduate business professor as well as a supervisor during an internship program.
-This will give the admissions officers reviewing the application extra insight into multiple aspects of your business skills and knowledge.
+This will give the admissions officers reviewing the application extra diversity of insight into aspects of your business skills and knowledge.

 Though it should go without saying as a common courtesy, be sure to give plenty of advance notice when asking for a reference.
 Get in touch with your professional contacts as soon as you begin the application process and let them know exactly what you’re looking for.
 Communication is key when asking for letters of recommendation.